IAJWasTooShort/PearDocumentation/docs/pafari.rst

 Pafari
 ==================

-Pafari is the in progress default browser for PearOS
+Pafari is the new (in development) default browser for PearOS.
+It is based on chromium and has a clean UI.

 [INSERT TEXT HERE]